sonar-scala/sonar-scala-docker/README_DOCKERHUB.md

 ## Available versions
-There are two types of images available: images with [sonar-scala](https://github.com/mwz/sonar-scala) plugin, which can be mounted as a volume into a SonarQube container and images which bundle sonar-scala plugin with SonarQube (suffixed with `-full`).
+There are two types of images available: images with [sonar-scala](https://github.com/mwz/sonar-scala) plugin, which can be mounted as a volume into a SonarQube container and images which bundle sonar-scala plugin with SonarQube server (suffixed with `-full`).

 Starting from version `2.7.0`, the images no longer contain the [sonar-scala-extra](https://github.com/arthepsy/sonar-scala-extra) plugin as sonar-scala provides Scapegoat support from version `6.5.0` onwards.